 Despite its apparent cheerfulness, I have never thought of my work as especially funny.
 Its caricatured people and animals are not consistently upbeat.
 Satirists are complex people with a morose side; since the driving force behind their art is a deep dissatisfaction with the world as it is.

-Despite some uncertainty, I am also experimenting-by producing a set of images in preparation for a series of short graphic stories on suburban life.
+Despite some uncertainty, I am also experimenting-by producing a set of images in preparation for a series of graphic stories which illustrate selected writing of Franz Kafka and Christopher Hitchens.